Tuttul: Late Bronze

 It appears that during the period, the Late Bronze Age, Tuttul served only as a small cultic center for Dagan.

 This town has sometimes also been called the "Northern Tuttul" or "Tuttul on the Balih" with reference to an implied "Southern Tuttul", which was possibly located on the Middle Euphrates between the ancient cities of Mari and Babylon.
 However, this is a debated issue.
 The identification of the so-called "Southern Tuttul" with modern Hit is uncertain, as Hit is referenced to several times in the Mari archives via its modern name.

+Late Bronze IIB

+Though there is no archaeological evidence at the site, Tuttul is mentioned in late 2nd millennium BC New Kingdom Hittite and Middle Assyrian texts, as the two empires contested for that region.

 Byzantine period

 In the Byzantine period a large monastery was built.
 Its period of use is unknown, but one of the mosaics is dateable to the 6th century AD.